Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Pick a cuisine, shop a local market, and cook a simple course progression.
 Add a themed playlist and a “restaurant” table setup for atmosphere.
 It’s date-night friendly, too—especially if you’re searching staycation ideas couples.

-Keep it thoughtful, not pricey.
+If you’re searching staycation ideas couples will actually enjoy, keep it thoughtful—not pricey.
 Pick one energy: playful, cozy, or elegant.

 • Playful — Cook-off (15-minute appetizers), blind playlist swap, board game best-of. $10–$15